MoldyMacaroniX/dashword.net/_src/posts/spaceuk-a-retrospective.md

 hideAds: false
 ---
 Ever since SpaceUK was exposed in April 2023, I haven't stopped thinking about it, which is unlike any other hacking scandal in Geometry Dash history.

+The main difference between SpaceUK and other hacking scandals is that SpaceUK genuinely robbed people.
+Not only of their accomplishments, but also of raw dollars.